ndkhaivn/orbiscrm/pages/Orbis /reminder.md

 ## Setting up a Reminder

-1. Click on the bell  icon (bell) to set a reminder for a checklist
+1. Click【Bell】icon to set a reminder for a checklist
 2. A pop-up will appear and require a due date and a priority level (Low, Medium, High)